Magic is an intrinsic part of Aethelgard, flowing through the land like rivers and shaping reality itself.

 Permanent magical effects require specialized techniques:

 • Enchantment: Binding a magical effect into a physical object.
 Requires rare materials, extended casting time, and deep understanding of the object’s physical properties.
-D dwarven ward-smiths were the greatest enchanters in living memory
+Deepdark dwarven ward-smiths were the greatest enchanters in living memory

 • Warding: Protective magical barriers placed on locations or structures.
 The Sentinel-Bridge uses a warding lattice of Rift-Shards to stabilize its crossing over the Great-Rift.
 Wards degrade over time and require periodic maintenance